 - Visit the Kaziranga National Park to see the endangered one-horned rhinoceros – there are few of these beautiful creatures left.

 - Watch the cremations at the Ghats in Varanasi – in Hinduism, it is believed that if you’re cremated here, the reincarnation cycle will end and the person will finally reach Nirvana.
 You’ll see people burning dead bodies and releasing the ashes into the water here.
+Click here to book onto a tour with a local guide.

 - Learn how to make Assam sarees on a handloom in one of the villages of Assam.